sokuenryan/authpass/README.md

 ```

 # Firebase Setup
 To use the authentication functionality provided by **AuthPass**, you'll need to set up a Firebase account and project.
-This is required because Firebase Authentication handles the login and registration processes.
+This is required because **Firebase Authentication** handles the login and registration processes.
 Follow these simple steps to configure Firebase for your app:

-### 1. Create a Firebase Project
+### Step 1.
+Create a Firebase Project
 - Go to [https://console.firebase.google.com](https://console.firebase.google.com/). and sign in.
 - Click on **Add Project**.
 - Enter your project name and click **Continue**.